joachimschaaf/dockerdemo/README.md

 ## Dockerfile

-We want to build a Docker image with a Postgres database.
-An example `Dockerfile` can be found in the directory `dockerfile`.
+As an example, we want to build a Docker image with a Postgres database.
+A `Dockerfile` can be found in the directory `dockerfile`.

 *Q: where does the base image come from?
 What does the ENV command?
 Why multiple lines with \ ?*